Application Forms

 How to make your application stand out

-- Read the instructions carefully before you start, eg can you save the online form and come back to it?
+• Read the instructions carefully before you start.
+Can you save the online form and come back to it?
 When is the deadline?
-Do you need any supporting documents, eg degree transcripts?
+Do you need any supporting documents, such as degree transcripts?

-- Draft your responses in a separate document rather than straight onto the form and get feedback on your answers from a careers consultant.
+• Draft your responses in a separate document.
+Get feedback on your answers from a careers consultant - do this via MyCareer.

-- Keep a copy of your form for future reference.
+• Keep a copy of your application form for future reference.

 These websites include useful information about writing successful application forms: